 First off, a craving is not hunger.
 When you're hungry, your body has various ways of telling you that it wants and needs sustenance.
 It requires fuel to keep running, and pretty much anything will do.

-A craving is a hankering for a specific food ― usually the type that is not part of your healthy eating plan.
+A craving is a hankering for a specific food ― usually the type that's not part of your healthy eating plan.
 Where do cravings come from, though?
 The answer lies in your brain.
 Research suggests that your brain is partially responsible because mental imagery plays a major role in cravings.

 When you crave a certain food, your brain generates vivid images of that food, reinforcing the craving and making it more powerful.
 When your brain is generating the imagery accompanying your craving, it has less brainpower available for other cognitive tasks.
 (So don't try solving algebraic equations while you're overwhelmed by the desire to gobble french fries.)